Dr. Ibrahim Riza

 Dr. Riza is a highly-experienced consultant vascular and endovascular surgeon who completed his surgical and vascular surgical training in the UK, at centers of excellence such as the Royal Liverpool University and the South Manchester University hospitals.
-Prior to joining Mediclinic, he worked in UK’s NHS, where most recently, he was the clinical director of Vascular Services at the Pennine Acute Hospitals in Greater Manchester, a tertiary vascular unit, where he led the development and merger of vascular services in Greater Manchester, including the commissioning of a state-of-the-art Hybrid OR.
+Prior to joining Swift, he was consultant vascular and endovascular surgeon at Mediclinic Hospitals group in Dubai.
+He worked in UK’s NHS, where most recently, he was the clinical director of Vascular Services at the Pennine Acute Hospitals in Greater Manchester, a tertiary vascular unit, where he led the development and merger of vascular services in Greater Manchester, including the commissioning of a state-of-the-art Hybrid OR.

-His main interest is in endovascular aortic and carotid interventions.
+His main interest is in endovascular aortic, carotid interventions and venous interventions.
 He has excellent world-leading results in endovascular aortic aneurysm repair as published in the UK National Vascular Registry.
+At Swift, he will provide the full range of interventions for venous disorders, including thermal (laser) and glue ablation as well as cosmetic NdYag laser and sclerotherapy, for reticular veins and Telangiectasia.
+Cosmetic removal of venous blemishes will be done with a state of the art Pento 9900 Dual-wavelength machine.
 He also carries out endo-venous (laser) and surgical treatment of varicose veins, AV fistulae for dialysis access, lower limb bypass and angioplasties for lower limb ischemia and claudication, Botox therapy for excessive axillary sweating, and treatment of deep venous obstruction (DVT), chronic venous insufficiency, lymphedema and leg swelling, diabetic foot and its complications, thoracic outlet obstruction syndrome, chronic non-healing leg ulcers, carotid aneurysms and visceral aneurysms, and AV malformations.

 Among other memberships, he is a member of the Vascular Society of Great Britain and Ireland, and British Society of Endovascular Therapy and is part of the European/Brazilian aortic experts group.

-I am at present into my 11th year as a consultant Vascular and Endovascular surgeon after obtaining my CCST in 2006.
+I am into my 19th year as consultant vascular and Endovascular surgeon.

 - Consultant Vascular & Endovascular Surgeon, Kokilaben Dhirubhai Ambani Hospital & Research Centre Mumbai (Dec 2008 to Nov 2010)